DrBrowntown/Udacity-projects/Local-map-final/README.md

 ## Features:
 * Google map loaded from Maps API.
 * Map markers located at Points of Interest
-* Points of Interest markers can be filtered via buttons in the sidebar
+* Points of Interest markers can be filtered via filter locations search bar in the sidebar
 * Markers show information and wikipedia links for the chosen place when clicked.

 ## Attributions: